UMAprotocol/UMIPs/UMIPs/punk-basic-price-identifier.md

 # RATIONALE

-Punk-Basic has all the liquidity on Sushiswap in Punk-Basic/ETH pair.
+Punk-Basic has most of its liquidity in PUNK-BASIC/NFTX pair on sushiswap.
 It is best to take TWAP so that irregular price action or attempted manipulation can be invalidated on DEX.
 # PUNK-BASIC

 ## MARKETS & DATA SOURCES